 When Andrew and I were first invited to our friends’ wedding in Poland, we jumped at the chance.
 Not only could we celebrate the marriage of a lovely international couple (Polish and Belgian) but we could also check another country off our list.
-We’ve both been itching to venture into Eastern Europe and now we had a chance to visit with expert advice from a local.
+We’ve both been itching to venture into Eastern Europe, and now we had a chance to visit with expert advice from a local.

-Our accommodations in Krakow were at the lovely and very well situated, Globetroter Guesthouse.
-The rooms were a good size with good bathrooms (always a plus).
-The staff was incredibly helpful and friendly and the price was very reasonable given the location.
+Our accommodations in Krakow were at the lovely and very well situated Globetroter Guesthouse.
+The rooms were a good size with nice bathrooms (always a plus).
+The staff was incredibly helpful and friendly, and the price was very reasonable given the location.
 Best of all, we were within stumbling distance of Krakow’s historic market square.

-Krakow (or Cracow in English) is the second largest city in Poland and its historic centre was declared a UNESCO World Heritage Site in 1978.
-The centre is circled by a green-belt, called Planty Park, where the former city walls stood.
+Krakow (or Cracow in English) is the second largest city in Poland, and its historic centre was declared a UNESCO World Heritage Site in 1978.
+The centre is circled by a greenbelt, called Planty Park, where the former city walls stood.
 This lovely park was filled with people walking dogs, pushing strollers and enjoying the last of the lovely autumn weather, the entire time we were there.

-Krakow’s Market Square
+Visit Krakow’s Market Square

-I’ll be the first to admit, my knowledge of all things Eastern European is pretty limited, although I’m very fortunate to have a couple of friends from the region.
+I’ll be the first to admit, my knowledge of all things Eastern European is pretty limited, although I’m fortunate to have a couple of friends from the region.
 I had no idea what to expect from Poland in general and Krakow specifically.
-When we first strolled into the main square I was pleasantly surprised.
+When we first strolled into the main square, I was pleasantly surprised.

 The square is dominated by the Sukiennice, the former Cloth Hall or Draper’s Hall.
 During the Renaissance, Krakow was Poland’s capital and traders came from around the country to sell their wares in this stunning building.
 Now it’s a Mecca for tourists looking to buy affordable amber jewellery and other souvenirs.